shipmonk-rnd/name-collision-detector/README.md

 And in such cases, the test may work when executed in standalone run, but fail when running all the tests together (depending on which class was autoloaded first).
 Therefore, having a collision detector in CI might be useful.

+## Composer's Ambiguous class resolution
+You may have thought that Composer itself is somehow solving this, but that is not true.
+The only similar check that Composer performs (which results in `Warning: Ambiguous class resolution`) happens when classes collide **inside** the `vendor` path, not in your codebase.
+Composer does not report class ambiguity in your project at all.

 ## Supported PHP versions
 - PHP 7.2 - PHP 8.3